SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

 Functions :c:func:`yices_set_type_name` and
 :c:func:`yices_remove_type_name` behave in the same way.

-File :file:`examples/names.c` included in the distributions, illustrates these functions.
+File :file:`examples/names.c` included in the distributions illustrates these functions.
 You can also download it :download:`here <_static/names.c>`.